The purpose of this legal audit is to identify risks that may exist within your business that may be a threat to:

 Risks arise daily in the operation of a business.
 Many of them can be eliminated and if not eliminated, reduced to an acceptable level, without substantial cost.
 Below we list some examples of those risks that are real.
 If you don’t do something about them, you are potentially putting your business at risk, the value of your investment at risk and quite possibly, the assets of the individuals operating it at risk.

 Example 2 – Have you or a related party lent money to your business and not taken security over the business assets?
 If so and the business becomes insolvent, you risk not being able to get your money back if the business stops trading due to the insolvency.
-Had you put appropriate security in place, you may at least have been able to get priority against the unsecured creditors and be able to recover your money.
+Had you put appropriate security in place, you may at least have been able to get priority against the unsecured creditors and be able to recover your money against the business assets.

 Example 4 – Did you know that directors of a company can be held personally responsible for obligations of the company like unpaid company tax and superannuation, breaches of the workplace health and safety laws and breaches of environmental protection rules.
 So if you are a husband and wife running the family business through a company and both of you are directors of the company, while you both remain directors, you are exposing your jointly owned personal assets to the risks that arise from you both being personally responsible for those company obligations.

-Example 5 – Did you know that if your business is owned and operated by a unit trust and the unit trust deed does not have a provision in it limiting the obligations of the unit holders against the obligations of the trustee of the trust, the unit holders of the trust can be held personally liable for the obligations of the trustee?
+Example 5 – Did you know that if your business is owned and operated by a unit trust and the unit trust deed does not have a provision in it limiting the obligations of the unit holders against the obligations of the trustee of the trust, the unit holders of the trust can be held personally liable for the obligations of the trustee in its capacity as trustee of the trust?

 Example 7 – If you operate a business, does the business own any assets other than the goodwill of the business?
 If it does, those assets (like land, plant and equipment, stock and intellectual property) are exposed to the trading risks arising from uninsured claims against the business.